 When Amazon Web Services announced the general availability of Amazon Neptune, thousands of customers, including Samsung, Intuit and Pearson, previewed the database and used it to build social networks, recommendation engines, fraud detection, knowledge graphs and drug discovery applications, according to a press release.

 “Amazon Neptune efficiently stores and navigates highly connected data, allowing developers to create sophisticated, interactive graph applications that can query billions of relationships with millisecond latency,” the release continued.

-Here are six ways that customers can use the AWS graph database, according to its website.
+Here are six ways customers can use the AWS graph database, according to AWS.

 2. Social networking

 Neptune can be used to build social networking applications thanks to its ability to quickly process large sets of user profiles and interactions.
 It can also run interactive graph queries with high throughput, so developers can more easily build social features into applications.

 For example, when building a social feed into an app, Neptune can provide results that prioritize showing users the latest update from their family, from friends who live close by and from people whose updates they “like.”

 3. Recommendation engines

 Neptune allows developers to store relationships between information like customer interests, friends and purchase history into a graph and quickly query it to make personalized recommendations.
 For example, with Neptune, you can make product recommendations to a user based on others who like the same sport and have a similar purchase history.

 4. Fraud detection